 Although the city's auto industry was hit hard by the last recession, automakers bounced back and are increasingly focusing on electric and autonomous vehicle advancements.
 The city is making a name for itself in several emerging technology fields.

 Detroit's economic struggles during the past decade have not deterred real estate developers.
-Downtown Detroit has seen a resurgence in new developments, headquarter relocations to downtown and expansions of existing facilities.
+Downtown Detroit has seen a resurgence in new developments, headquarters relocations to downtown, and expansions of existing facilities.
 The Detroit metro has become a national leader in engineering and architectural jobs.

 Detroit's motto is "Speramus meliora; resurget cineribus," which translates to "We hope for better things; it shall arise from the ashes."
 While Detroit and its economy have had some rough times, watching the city grow over the past decade is a sure sign that better things are arriving with every passing day.

 If you're planning to move to the Detroit metro area, contact The Perna Team of Keller Williams at (248) 221-1224 to get in touch with experienced local real estate agents who can help you find your perfect Detroit home today.Posted by Michael Perna on